iodepo/odis-arch/_sources/foundation/foundation.md

 :linenos:
 ```

-As noted, we are using Schema.org type for OIH.
+As noted, we are using Schema.org type for ODIS.
 In this case, as mentioned,
 this is type  [CreativeWork](https://schema.org/CreativeWork).
 So any of the properties
 seen at the Schema.org site can be used.
-The key properties of value to the OIH implementation can then
+The key properties of value to the ODIS implementation can then
 be found, for this type, in the [Documents thematic type](../thematics/docs/index.md).

-For the OIH implementation, we will use the following properties as core properties we
+For the ODIS implementation, we will use the following properties as core properties we
-want all OIH documents to have.
+want all ODIS documents to have.
 These include:

 > name:  The name of the document or item being described
 >